 Create your own price tags

-In this tutorial we are going to design our own price tags to be deployed with our products.
+In this tutorial you will learn how to design your own price tags of your products.

-We’ll start with a very basic label for in store use only and we’ll gradually move to a more complex design that will feature a connection to an underlying data source, containing data to be printed on labels.
+Starting with a very basic label for in store use only, and then gradually moving to a more complex design that will feature a connection to an underlying data source, which contains the data to be printed on the labels.

 1 – Choosing the right size

-As always, the first step is to select or design the appropriate paper layout, based on the type of paper you’ll be printing on.
+The first step is always to choose the appropriate layout based on the paper type you want to print on.

-In this example we’ll be using the Devauzet 63P paper layout, which features 12 2.5 by 2.5 inch price labels on an A4 sheet.
+In this example we use the Devauzet 63P paper layout, featuring 12 2.5 x 2.5 inch price tags on one A4 sheet.

 2 – Choosing the barcode symbology

-This is the tricky part, if you’ve never worked with barcodes you might be wondering where to start.
+This part could be a bit challenging, especially if you have never worked with barcodes before you might be wondering where to start.

-- PRIVATE USE: You need to have an in store only barcode symbol on your labels that will enable you to scan a serial number into your system, for warehouse use or whenever a customer wants to buy one of your products.
+- PRIVATE USE: You need barcode labels for your business only, to scan serial numbers into your system, for warehouse management, or to register the purchase of your products by your customers.

-Your barcodes will have meaning only within your business and will be meaningless to the outside world.
+Your barcodes will only have a meaning within your business and will be meaningless elsewhere.

-In this case, you can use a Code 128 barcode symbol which will encode most alpha-numeric values, up to 255 characters.
-Obviously you need to have built some kind of digital infrastructure that manages product codes and is able to respond to a barcode scan, by showing you the type of product scanned and optionally increase a customer cart list, retrieve information on the product, such as the price, and so on.
+In this case, you can use a Code 128 barcode symbol that encodes most alphanumeric values up to 255 characters.
+Obviously, you need to have a digital infrastructure that manages product codes and is able to process a barcode scan by displaying the scanned product, optionally placing it in a customer’s shopping cart, and displaying information about the product, such as the price.

-- PUBLIC USE: Your products will be shipped to the outside world and the barcode symbol must uniquely identify your products throughout the entire world.
+- PUBLIC USE: Your products are shipped around the world and the barcode must uniquely identify your products throughout the entire world.

-In this case you need to implement a UPC barcode (North America, UK, Australia and New Zealand) or an EAN 13 barcode (rest of the world).
-To be able to generate this kind of symbol, you first need to purchase a serial number from your local GS1 authority.
+In this case, you will need to implement a UPC barcode (North America, UK, Australia, and New Zealand) or an EAN 13 barcode (rest of the world).
+To generate these types of symbols, you first have to purchase a serial number from your local GS1 authority.

 3 – Warehouse label